-In the television advertising world, “dayparting” is a term that is used to describe the different blocks of time during the day that tv ads can be purchased.
-While marketers can choose specific times and programs when their commercials air, dayparting gives the networks much-needed flexibility which easies some of the delivery complexities of tv advertising.
-In turn, networks offer discounted prices to brands willing to daypart.
+In the television advertising world, “dayparting” is a term that is used to describe the different blocks of time during the day that TV ads can be purchased.
+While marketers can choose specific times and programs when their commercials air, dayparting gives the networks much-needed flexibility which easies some of the delivery complexities of TV advertising.
+In turn, networks offer discounted prices to brands willing to set an ad schedule or daypart.

 While these dayparts vary somewhat from system to system, the general television advertising dayparts are:

 - Morning News: 5:00 a.m. – 9:00 a.m.

 - Early Fringe: 3:00 p.m. – 5:00 p.m.